Documentation / Dashboard

 Daily Models: One Level for the Entire Day

-Because daily bands don’t change intraday, a breach that occurs at 10:00 AM remains a valid signal at 2:00 PM as long as price is still near the band.
-This consistency makes daily models excellent for swing traders who can’t monitor markets all day.
-You can check the Scanner once at lunch, see which daily signals have triggered, and make trading decisions without worrying that the setup will be invalid 30 minutes later when you’re able to execute.
+Because daily bands don’t change intraday, a breach at 10:00 AM remains a valid signal at 2:00 PM as long as price is still near the band.
+This makes daily models excellent for swing traders who can’t monitor markets all day.
+You can check the Scanner once at lunch, see which daily signals have triggered, and make decisions without worrying that the setup will be invalid 30 minutes later when you’re able to execute.

 Hourly Models: Dynamic Intraday Levels

-Breach Frequency and Win Rate Tradeoffs
+Breach Frequency and Setup Quality Tradeoffs

 Daily Models for Swing Trading